 oxidation of edible oils and lipid-containing foods.

-Comparison study between CDR FoodLab® analytics methods and reference methods – Campden BRI
+Comparison study between CDR FoodLab® analytical methods and reference methods – Campden BRI

 The international reference laboratory Campden Bri has trialled the CDR FoodLab® to establish whether it could meet the requirements for analysing a number of important food quality parameters. assessment of the ability of the CDR FoodLab® to analyse for Anisidine Value, Peroxide Value and Free Fatty Acid content showed that the instrument gave comparable results to the reference methods with very high correlation coefficients suggesting good accuracy of results.Read more